yzanhua/WRF_io_analysis/README.md

 ## Timing Results PnetCDF
 For both NetCDF and PnetCDF, I see significant performance decrease when number of processes increases (>=16).
 When the number of processes is small, adding more processes increase the performance.
-For large number of ranks, NetCDF seems to perform less worse than PnetCDF, probably due to NetCDF only uses Rank0 to write.
+For large number of processes, NetCDF seems to perform less worse than PnetCDF, probably due to NetCDF only uses Rank0 to write.

-1. 1 rank
+1. 1 process

     Timing for processing wrfinput file (stream 0) for domain        1:    0.02579 elapsed seconds